Netatalk/netatalk/INSTALL.md

 Optional:

   - avahi or mDNSresponder           (for Zeroconf support)
   - cracklib                         (for cracklib support)
   - Docbook XSL stylesheets          (for manpages & manual documentation)
   - GLib 2 and dbus-glib             (for afpstats support)
   - Kerberos V                       (for krbV UAM support)
   - libacl                           (for ACL support)
   - libldap                          (for LDAP support)
   - libpam                           (for PAM support)
-  - libressl or OpenSSL@1.1 (for Randnum and DHX UAM support.
+  - WolfSSL, libressl or OpenSSL@1.1 (for Randnum and DHX UAM support.
-                             Built-in SSL supportis also available)
+                                      Built-in SSL support is also available)
   - libtirpc / libquota              (for Quota support)
   - perl                             (for various scripts)
   - tcpwrap                          (for TCP wrapper support)
   - xsltproc                         (for manpages and mananual documentation)

 More details about dependencies can be found in the documentation at https://netatalk.io/stable/htmldocs/installation